jackdewinter/pymarkdown/docs/advanced_scanning.md

 # Advanced Scanning

+The information contained in this document provides documentation on options that directly affect how the PyMarkdown project scans documents and reports violations.

 ## Glob Support

-In addition to scanning exact directories and exact files, glob paths may be used.
-While the documentation for [glob.glob](https://docs.python.org/3/library/glob.html) spells out everything in details, the quick and dirty answer is simple.
+In addition to scanning using exact directories and exact files, glob paths may be used.
+While the Python documentation for [glob.glob](https://docs.python.org/3/library/glob.html) spells out everything in details, the quick and dirty answer is simple.